 The large intestine’s job is primarily to absorb water, but it also gets a little help from our microscopic intestinal friends – gut bacteria.
 Gut bacteria present in the large intestine help break down tough-to-digest food molecules, such as fiber, and synthesize vitamins while doing so!

 It takes about 36 hours for food to fully pass through the large intestine.

 Finally, after passing through the large intestine, the remaining leftover, indigestible food or waste settles in the rectum.

 Once it passes through, the waste (yes, we mean poop) leaves our body from the anus.

-Digestion is critical for our body because it breaks down all the complex biomolecules present in the food to the simple materials that our body’s cells are best equipped to work with.
-As this video explains, this process is done both mechanically and chemically.
+Digestion is critical for our body because it breaks down all the complex biomolecules present in our food to the simple materials that our body’s cells are best equipped to work with.
+As we’ve just learned, this process is done both mechanically and chemically.

-So, next time you’re tearing through a bag of Doritos, be confident in the fact that your digestive system is already working hard to break down those Cool Ranch chips and pull as much energy from them as it can!
+So, next time you’re tearing through a bag of Doritos, be confident in the fact that your digestive system is already working hard to break down those Cool Ranch chips and pull as much energy out as it can!